 - Original building domicile/statement from the building management

-- Building and land tax receipt including the payment approval of current year
+- Building and land tax receipt including the payment approval for the current year

 - Certificate of ownership if the building is owned

 - Statement for lease and use space office (if any)

 - Office photographs (minimum of three photographs: reception, signage of the company, and office room with activity in it)

 - Statement of domicile issued by the company and acknowledged by the building’s management

 - Company letterhead and copy or sample design for company stamp

 Personal Document Requirements